nuald/lambda-sample/README.md

+:toc: macro
+:toc-title:
+:toclevels: 9

-# A Sample of Lambda Architecture Project
+# A Sample of Lambda architecture project

 The boilerplate project for detecting IoT sensor anomalies using the Lambda architecture.